Oxyaine/RainWorldBestiary/README.md

 * Entry description formatting
 	- Colored Text (Including different colours per module)
+	- Referencing Text
-	- Referencing Text (text that works like a quick link, it'll take you to another entry or page)
+	    - Text that works like a quick link, it'll take you to another entry or page
-* Built in sprite loader
+* Built in sprite loader.
-* Improved title sprite generator.
+* Ability to make custom unlock logic, without accessing the bestiaries code.
+	- I want to avoid having the bestiary a dependant for all mods, so this is to hopefully allow users to use unlock logic outside of the automated ones, and allow them to make fully custom logic, without accessing the bestiaries code, which would make the bestiary a dependency.
 * Different bestiary save per save slot
 * Ability to make custom unlock logic, without making the bestiary a dependency.
 * Custom unlock tokens, so your not tied to the boundaries of what tokens I've added.
-* Try to convert as many unlock tokens to be automated as possible.
-* Make entries not just organized but categorized in the tabs
+* Make entries not just categorized in tabs, but also sub categories (don't worry I wont be adding extra menus)
-* Make the resource manager create tabs based on the JSON files and not the directories
 * Clearer docs (maybe a GitHub pages site) on how to add your own entries through JSON files and through code

-I will also try to ensure to always prioritize bugs and performance improvements, these are just additions I want to work on in the meantime.
+I will also try to always prioritize bugs and performance improvements, these are just additions I want to work on in the meantime.
-You can check out known bugs here.
+You can check out known bugs [here](https://github.com/Oxyaine/RainWorldBestiary/blob/master/Known%20Issues.md).